Extremal subsets in geodesically complete spaces with curvature bounded above: Preliminaries

 Let $\kappa$ be a real number.
 A \textit{CAT($\kappa$) space} is a complete metric space such that any two points with distance $<\pi/\sqrt\kappa$ are joined by a shortest path and any geodesic triangle with perimeter $<2\pi/\sqrt\kappa$ is not thicker than the comparison triangle in the model plane of constant curvature $\kappa$, where $\pi/\sqrt\kappa=\infty$ when $\kappa\le0$.
 A \textit{CBA($\kappa$) space} is a locally CAT($\kappa$) space.

 A CBA space is called \textit{locally geodesically complete} (resp.\ \textit{geodesically complete}) if any geodesic is locally extendable (resp.\ infinitely extendable), where a geodesic means a locally shortest path.
 These two definitions are equivalent if the space is complete.
+For example, if any sufficiently small punctured ball in a CBA space is not contractible, then the space is locally geodesically complete.
+This assumption is satisfied by a CBA homology manifold (see below).

 A \textit{GCBA space} is a separable, locally compact, locally geodesically complete CBA space.
-Similarly, a \textit{GCAT space} refers to a separable, locally compact, geodesically complete CAT space.
+Similarly, in this paper, a \textit{GCAT space} refers to a separable, locally compact, geodesically complete CAT space.